 The question is, how much damage will be done before things start working again?

 Jeroen Dijsselbloem, president of the Euro Group (the finance ministers of the eurozone) spooked Cyprus and markets all over Europe last week by refusing to rule out the possibility that in order to tackle the debt crisis facing the little island nation, a haircut of deposits would have to be considered.
-In other words, Cyprus bank accounts amounting up to a certain amount and above would have parts of their contents seized to cover part of the bailout.
+In other words, Cyprus bank accounts amounting up to a certain amount and above would have parts of their contents seized to cover the bailout.

 A radical declaration by any standard!
 In plain terms, people screamed bloody theft, and rightfully so.
 No one wants to see their funds appropriated by any government or supra-governmental organization, whatever the reason.

 In economic terms, it was a rookie mistake.
-The fear alone this declaration instilled, and the shock waves it sent down the markets, threatened the fragile stability of the Eurozone, if not the entire EU.
+The fear alone, which this declaration instilled, and the shock waves it sent down the markets, threatened the fragile stability of the Eurozone, if not the entire EU.
 The only thing such statements lead to are panic, and the last thing Europe can afford right now is the possibility of a bank run.

 Yet one cannot but wonder whether Dijsselbloem’s harsh stance is exactly what was needed to get some results.
 The stick to get the unruly parties to pay attention.